 On the same day, the farmers show their gratitude towards frogs for being kind to them and spell rain for their farming.
 They offer rice and kwati to the frogs.
-Somewhere in the folklore, it is also heard that the farmers worship frogs for unintentionally killing them during their farming work.
+Somewhere in folklore, it is also heard that the farmers worship frogs for unintentionally killing them during their farming work.

 Even within the valley, the newa people have a trend to go there during Gunhi Punhi.
 They call it Silu Tirtha Yatra.
 Since they call the Gosaikunda Silu.
 It seems quite an important destination for travellers.

 Meanwhile, Gosaikunda is meant as one of the most divine lakes in Nepal.
-As per the religious belief, the lord shiva created it when he suffered from the poisonous kalakut Vish ( Poison).
+As per the religious belief, the lord Shiva created it when he suffered from the poisonous kalakut Vish ( Poison).
 To cool down his throat pain and burning, he thus stabbed his Trishul to one of the hills and created the lake.

 During the Samundramanthana, except him, no one could even bear to smell that poison.
 Ultimately, to save the world from that poisonous environment, he swallowed it and hold it in his throat.
 As for the effect, his throat became all off of the blue colours.
 That’s why he is thereafter also started called Nilkantha.

-(Nilkantha means the blue coloured throat.)
+(Nilkantha means the blue-coloured throat.)

 The Newa people of Kathmandu Valley celebrate this very day as Gunhi Punhi.
-But the others inhabitants like Brahmins and Chhetriyas celebrate this day as Janai Purnima.
+But the other inhabitants like Brahmins and Chhetriyas celebrate this day as Janai Purnima.
 The men renew their sacred thread (Janai) while others wear a sacred yellow thread called “Doro”.

 It is said that Janai is the symbol of body, speech and mind.
 That’s why they have a sort of importance in the lives of Brahmins people.